zeh/key-action-binder-as3/README.md

 ### Different controls

 As of now, `GamepadControls` has a list of known gamepad controls that you can add as action bindings to your game code.
-Notice that these controls are platform-dependent (e.g., `WINDOWS_DPAD_LEFT`, `OSX_DPAD_LEFT`, etc), This is likely to change in the future to allow an easier cross-platform setup via certain global controls.

 ### Events